lilhop36/CMS/README.md

 # College Management System In Java

-## Hi there !

-Here I have designed and developed College management system.
+ designed and developed College management system.
 The Technology I have used is Java Swing, and database i have used is MySql.
 This design is purely coded myself no copied content.

-Thanks !

 ## Features